RobHolme/vscode-hl7tools/README.md

 * confirm all required fields in the message contain values.
 * extract all similar from the file to a new document.
 * correct messages that are missing a line break delimiter between segments
+* search for a field in the message by location or description

 > Note: The extension is automatically activated for files with a .hl7 file extension.
 If viewing files without a .hl7 file extension, you will need to manually specify that the file is a HL7 file.
 Click on the current language (e.g. 'PlainText') in the right hand side of the status bar, and enter 'hl7' as the language.
 It is recommended to rename files to use a .hl7 extension for ease of use.